Accounting for Credit Losses

 Credit Loss Standard Resources

-Template Slides: Introduction to the Board of Directors
+Template Slides: Introduction to the Board of Director

 Slides developed by the ABA to help present the new standard to your Board of Directors (and/or Management).